2021mt93113/assignment4/README.md

-# assignment4
+# Python Development for Practitioners

 ### Introduction

-This repo is to demonstrate GitHub usage as part of the 4th assignment.
-Following activities are done as part of this assignment.

-- Update `README.md`
+The aim of the project is to share the python exercise and solution.

+We welcome python community/Individual to contribute to this project.

+Follow the step to contribute to this project.

+- Fork the repository (if not done already)
-- Update exercise files.
+- Update exercise files if feel the code can be improved further.
 - Create new exercise files.
 - Create a new branch and raise PR to the forked repo's `main` branch.
 - Raise PR to the base repo.